CASE FILE #BLPD-1984-02-14-001

 Jody Returned

-Jody Plauché is returned to his family after being found.
+Jody Plauché is returned to his family in Louisiana after being rescued.

 Mar 16, 1984